DotNetRussell/MinerInTheMiddle/README.md

 Not for illegal use!
 (unless you own the network or have permission from everyone on it, it's illegal)

+INTRO:
+Miner in the Middle is a script that allows you to inject javascript miners into everyone on your local network.
+It does this by arp spoofing the network and waiting for HTTP traffic.
+Once it sees it, it injects a coinhive javascript miner into the traffic and returns it to the client.
+The standard mode does this on whatever page the person is browsing.
+The pop under mode opens their requested page in a new tab and leaves the miner in the old tab.
+This allows for persistence.

+TO USE:

 You will first need to make sure that you have `MitMf` and also `Twisted version 15.5.0` To install dependencies run: